-No mixture will be accepted for use until the DMF has been assigned a mixture number by the Engineer.
+No mixture shall be used until the DMF has been assigned a mixture number by the DTE.

 402.05 Volumetric Mix Design

 The DMF shall be determined for each mixture from a volumetric mix design in accordance with 401.05.